nmoran/qiskit-qdrift-quid19/README.md

 To get the gate counts for H2 and LiH, run the files H2_gate_counts.py and LiH_gate_counts.py or edit them for whatever molecule you choose.

 To generate the plots of energy for H2, use the run_iqpe.py

+# Possible extensions of this project:

+Do some more work on how our code handles the results from the randomized rotations